theartofcomputerprogramming/meetup/README.md

 The first program we'll study finds the maximum of some numbers.
 Its code is in *Fascicle 1, MMIX* but the algorithm is in *TAOCP Volume 1, Fundamental Algorithms*.

-Two programs that print output will follow, completing our introduction to **MMIX**.
+Two programs that print output follow, completing our introduction to **MMIX**.
 This lets us tackle basic algorithms and data structures from Chapters 2 and 5 right away.
 We'll swing back at some point to cover the few remaining **MMIX** features like subroutines, coroutines and interrupts as needed.

-The first program with output is the requisite "Hello World" program.
+First is the requisite "Hello World" program.
 It's short and sweet.

 Then there's a program to compute small primes and print them in a table.
 It introduces some interesting features of **MMIX** assembly like local symbols and symbolic expressions.

+We'll step through each program in the MMIX Visual Debugger to see it in action.

 After the break, we'll do some exercises.

 Exercises are posted at https://github.com/theartofcomputerprogramming/exercises/tree/master/fasc_1_mmix_chap_1_basic_concepts/sec_1.3.2_the_mmix_assembly_language - anyone may contribute solutions or partial work to the repo at any time.

-If there's time, we'll see a demo of the commandline **MMIX** simulator `mmix` and **MMIX** assembler `mmixal` tools (https://mmix.cs.hm.edu/src) that are very useful for practicing **MMIX** programming.
-Both tools are free and open source like the MMIX Visual Debugger seen in previous meetups.

 **Note on MMIX and MIX**